paulboekschoten/TFE_demo_selfsigned_certificate_AWS/README.md

 # Prerequisites
- - An AWS account
+ - An AWS account with default VPC and internet access.
  - A TFE license

-# How to
+# How to install TFE with self-signed certficates on AWS
 - Clone this repository.
 ```
 git clone https://github.com/paulboekschoten/tfe_demo_selfsigned_certificate_aws.git